kristjanhall/PyPasswords/README.md

 # PASSWORD GENERATOR
-Very simple python password genarator using a dictionary file of 240.000+ common/and uncommon Icelandic words.
+Very simple python password genarator using a dictionary file of 240.000+ common/and uncommon Icelandic words*

 ```python
 # Usage: